 In forming a pro-life group, confidence is one of the most important elements.
 We are confident because the pro-life message is true, and truth will ultimately prevail.
 We are confident because most people do see abortion as a bad thing, and its harmful effects are becoming more and more evident.
 We are confident because it is possible to change a person’s mind about abortion, and there are countless ways to do so.

 There are many resources at your disposal in the pro-life movement.
 For just about every facet of abortion, there is a group that has resources and expertise in that area.
 A crucial task, therefore, is to know who the major groups are.
-The attached resource sheet is an initial step in that direction.
-The groups on that sheet can then refer you to other groups.

 Any pro-life group needs to provide ongoing education for its members.
 Guest speakers, audio and video tapes, personal reading, and discussion with experienced pro-lifers is essential to keep the group informed and motivated.